textileio/powergate/ffs/Design.md

 The picture has an advanced scenario where different _API_ instances are wired to different _Scheduler_ instances.
 Component names prefixed with * don't exist but are mentioned as possible implementations of existing interfaces.

-The central idea about the design is that an _API_ defines the desired storing state for a _Cid_ using a _CidConfig_ struct.
+The central idea about the design is that an _API_ defines the desired storing state for a _Cid_ using a _StorageConfig_ struct.
 This struct has information about desired storing state configuration in the Hot and Cold storages.

-When a new or updated _CidConfig_ is pushed in an _API_, it delegates this work to the _Scheduler_.
-The _Scheduler_ will execute whatever work is necessary to comply with the new/updated Cid configuration.
+When a new or updated _StorageConfig_ is pushed in an _API_, it delegates this work to the _Scheduler_.
+The _Scheduler_ will execute whatever work is necessary to comply with the new/updated Cid storage configuration.

 From the _Scheduler_ point of view, this work is considered a _Job_ created by _API_.
-The job refers to doing the necessary work to enforce the new _CidConfig_.
-The _API_ can watch for this _Job_ state changes to see if the task of pushing a new _CidConfig_ is queued, executing, finished successfully, failed, or canceled.
+The job refers to doing the necessary work to enforce the new _StorageConfig_.
+The _API_ can watch for this _Job_ state changes to see if the task of pushing a new _StorageConfig_ is queued, executing, finished successfully, failed, or canceled.
 The _Scheduler_ also provides a human-friendly log stream of work being done for a _Cid_.

-The _Scheduler_ also executes proactive actions for prior pushed _CidConfigs_ which enabled the _renew_ or _repair_ feature.
+The _Scheduler_ also executes proactive actions for prior pushed _StorageConfigs_ which enabled the _renew_ or _repair_ feature.
 Finally, the _Scheduler_ is designed to resume any kind of interrupted job executions.

 ## Components
 The following sections give a more detailed description of each component and interface in the diagram.